emphanos/ram_mysql/README.md

 CAUTION:
 ========
-When your server reboots for some reason, you'll need to re-run `make_faster.sh` since the ramfs system won't have been initialized at boot time.
-You might also see that the mysql server failed to start at reboot time since the /var/ramfs directory won't yet exist.
+When your server reboots for some reason, you'll loose your ramfs and thus your entire MySQL database!
+If you're doing import work or testing throughput, be sure to create a mysqldump to persist the database on disk.
+After a reboot of the server you'll need to re-run `make_faster.sh` since the ramfs system won't have been initialized at boot time.
+You might also see that the mysql server failed to start at reboot time since the `/var/ramfs` directory won't yet exist.